Tips to help maintain relationships:

 - If your friend is a family member of someone living with dementia, understand that they may need to shorten their social outings or do things closer to home.

-A key point to remember is that there is a reciprocal relationship between leisure activities and friendship, they support one another!
-Finding fun and enjoyable activities to do with friends can be so important.
+A key point to remember is that there is a reciprocal relationship between leisure activities and friendship; they support one another!
+Finding fun and enjoyable activities to do with friends can be important.